CarnegieMellon-PlantD/PlantD-operator/README.md

 make manifests
 ```

 This command will generate the CRD manifests under `config`.

-Remember to run this command after modifying the CRD.
+**NOTE**: Remember to run this command after modifying the CRD.

 #### Generate `bundle.yaml`